 Thinking carefully about the type of heating and insulation for these properties is also key.
 An example was raised about the trend toward fitting storage heaters in new build properties because they are cheaper to install.
 However, these heaters often expensive to run, and trap residents on the highest tariff with no option to change.

-Yes we need more homes, and more affordable homes, but the outcome we want is for people to be able to live in an area they feel at home in, and to live affordably and for the long-term.
+Yes, we need more homes and more affordable homes, but the outcome we want is for people to be able to live in an area they feel at home in and to live affordably for the long-term.
 We believe that councillors should take the time to consult with the experts in the Sector as well as the communities they represent to better understand the needs of vulnerable people in terms of housing, before investing in construction of properties that are inappropriate or poorly designed for the people they are intended for.

 Procurement and the tendering process came up time and time again at the hustings, and with quite an amount of fervour which was not limited to Third Sector representatives.
 While there is a general agreement from all parties that a certain amount of competition is healthy and necessary, it was also agreed that the state of the procurement and tendering process in Edinburgh is inconsistent at best and at worse it puts at risk the service users and can systematically disadvantage certain types of provider.